ScottDSS/git_learning/README.md

 First step you need to complete is:

-Create your own Git repository.
+Create your own GitHub account.
 * [GitHub.com](github.com)

+Next step is to create your own repository:
+* [How to create my own repository](https://help.github.com/en/articles/create-a-repo) - Click the link and follow the instructions